pwlypandapants/Spindle/Familiars 2.md

-“Zachary!
+“Ezekiel!
 It spoke, did you hear that?”
 Joyce whisper-shouted.

-Zach just nodded at her like she was stupid.
+Zeke just nodded at her like she was stupid.
 “Isn’t that what I just got finished telling you not five minutes ago, Joyce?” he replied incredulously.

 Her eyes were wide as dinner plates.
-Blue with brown flakes, Zach thought to himself reflexively.
+Blue with brown flakes, Zeke thought to himself reflexively.
 “I–,” she tried to start, but her words seemed to stick in her mouth.
-She cleared her throat and tried again, “I obviously didn’t believe you, Zach, would you believe me if I said I could talk to animals!?”
+She cleared her throat and tried again, “I obviously didn’t believe you, Zeke, would you believe me if I said I could talk to animals!?”

-Zach sighed.
+Zeke sighed.
 He couldn’t blame her, he supposed.
 His story was a bit farcical.
 He probably wouldn’t have believed it either if he hadn’t lived it.

-“Zach, My name is Ixanae.
+“Zeke, My name is Ixanae.
 I am a cynanthrope and your bond.
 It is a pleasure to meet you,” the dog said.

 He and Joyce stared with matching looks of astonishment on their faces.
-Zach tried to reply, but the words kept getting caught before they reached his mouth.
+Zeke tried to reply, but the words kept getting caught before they reached his mouth.
 A what?
 My bond?
 What kind of name is that?
 His mind felt broken, like he was on drugs or something, or maybe really drunk.
 Either way, he found it exceedingly difficult to function at the moment.